The NRN Center at Ohio State offers effective rehabilitation treatments for those with paralysis.

-The NeuroRecovery Network (NRN) Center at The Ohio State University Wexner Medical Center is part of a distinguished network of leading rehabilitation centers that develops and delivers therapies to promote functional recovery and improve quality of life for people with paralysis.
+The NeuroRecovery Network (NRN) Center at Ohio State’s Wexner Medical Center is part of a distinguished network of the nation’s leading rehabilitation centers.
+The network develops and delivers therapies to promote recovery of function and improve quality of life for people with paralysis.

-- Facing limited mobility with some feeling or movement in the legs due to an incomplete spinal cord injury, some sensation/movement below the level of injury is retained
+- Facing limited mobility with some feeling or movement in the legs due to an incomplete spinal cord injury (some sensation/movement below the level of injury is retained)

 - At least three months post-injury

 - Medically stable enough to pass our screening, which ensures tolerance of an aggressive physical therapy program that uses a body-weight, support-harness system during the performance of locomotor training (LT)

 Participants must be able to attend intensive outpatient therapy five times a week for a minimum of 60 visits.
 Depending on the injury and results of the initial therapy, the participant may attend outpatient therapy for up to nine months.

 Why choose The Ohio State University Wexner Medical Center?

 The NeuroRecovery Network (NRN) Center develops and provides therapies that result in improved overall health and quality of life for people living with spinal cord injury and other selected neurological disorders.
 Here’s why people choose Ohio State’s NeuroRecovery Network Center:

 Personalized Care: You will receive a personal evaluation that helps create an individualized care plan to meet your needs and lead you toward your health goals.